Weaving Workshops & Courses

 Claudia teaches small-group workshops in Wiltshire, and we also offer online courses for those wanting to learn from home.

-Whether you’re interested in growing a natural dye garden, understanding plant-based pigments, or exploring sustainable colour for textiles, we’d love to share the journey with you.
+Whether you’re interested in growing a natural dye garden, understanding plant-based dyes or exploring sustainable colour for textiles and paints, we’d love to share the journey with you.